TokTok/hs-tokstyle/doc/cimple.md

 **Reason:** sometimes extra parentheses add clarity, so we don't forbid all redundant parentheses, but in the above cases, they don't add clarity and only add more syntax and confusion as to why there are extra parentheses there.

+## `-Wpoints-to` (global)

+Reports the set of functions that each function pointer can point to.

+**Reason:** To statically verify the possible targets of indirect calls.

+## `-Wsecurity-rank` (global)

+Performs a global taint analysis based on @security_rank annotations.

+**Reason:** to prevent data with a lower security rank from flowing into a sink that requires a higher security rank.

 ## `-Wstruct-pack` (global)